 What is serotonin?

-Serotonin, also known as (5-hydroxytryptamine, 5-HT) is a neurotransitter found in the body; a chemical that carries out signals between nerves.
-It is found in the gut, brain and blood platelets.
-Serotonin is responsible for mood, behavior, appetite and sleep, digestion, memory and sex drive and plays a key role in the central nervous system and digestive system.
+Serotonin, also known as (5-hydroxytryptamine, 5-HT) is a neurotransmitter found in the body; a chemical that carries out signals between nerves.
+It is found in the gut, brain, and blood platelets.
+Serotonin is responsible for mood, behavior, appetite and sleep, digestion, memory, and sex drive and plays a key role in the central nervous system and digestive system.

 What does serotonin affect?

 - Bowel function: The entire gut is line with some 200-600 million neurons which are embedded in the wall of the gut lining.
 This is called the Enteric Nervous System (ENS).
 It is responsible for the breakdown of food, proper absorption and elimination.
 Serotonin is primarily found in the stomach and mucosal lining of the intestines.

 - Mood: Serotonin is responsible for regulating mood.
 When serotonin levels are down we tend to suffer from anxiety, depression, worry, irritability and anger.

 - Blood clots: Blood platelets take up serotonin which is released in order to heal wounds by minimizing the small arteries surrounding the wound.

 - Sexual function: Ironically, low serotonin levels have been associated with increased sexual function and decreased sexual function when there’s an increase in serotonin.
 One of the common complaints about SSRIs (Selective Serotonin Reuptake Inhibitors)